AdobeDocs/express-add-ons-docs/src/pages/guides/develop/context.md

 If you have access to the endpoint server your add-on is fetching from, you can set an [`Access-Control-Allow-Origin`](#allowed-list-of-origins) header with the value set to the subdomain of your add-on in the server's response object.
 Handling the headers on the server side is the ideal solution, but often times the issue occurs with services outside your control.
 In that case, your best bet is to use a CORS Proxy Server.

 ### CORS Proxy Server
 Typically, the origin responsible for serving resources is also responsible for setting the access headers for those resources.
-However, in instances where you don't have access to the server, a proxy server can be set up to bypass the issue by acting as the intermediate server that makes the request for you, and that returns the `Access-Control-Allow-Origin` header in the response, with the required value needed to allow the request.
+However, in instances where you don't have access to the server, a proxy server can be set up to bypass the issue by acting as the intermediate server that makes the request for you, and returns the [`Access-Control-Allow-Origin`](#allowed-list-of-origins) header in the response with the the value of your subdomain.

 #### Hosted CORS Proxy Server
 One of the fastest ways to unblock your requests while testing in the event of CORS issues, is to use a hosted proxy server.
 For instance, `cors-anywhere` is a [NodeJS pakage](https://www.npmjs.com/package/cors-anywhere) which also has a free hosted demo server with it set up that you can use for quick testing.
 Open your browser to [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/) and request temporary access to the demo server with the button shown in the screenshot: